 On a motorboat, you can get away with placing the VHF antenna on one side of the boat and the AIS across (if the width of the vessel is sufficient) and a ketch or schooner you have the luxury of two masts and therefore can mount VHF and AIS antennas on each.
 However, for most sailboat owners, who already have their VHF radio antenna on top of mast, they must make a choice between two options :

-- Establish a dedicated AIS antenna to another location on the boat (back porch, pulpit, material)
+- Set up a dedicated antenna at the AIS in somewhere else on the boat (back porch, pulpit, material)

 - Use « Brand» (separator in French) to enable the sharing of a single antenna between AIS and VHF radio.